The-Overlore/eternum/readme.md

 Stop all services: `./services.sh stop` or one more by adding the names of the services.
 Careful that some services depend on others to run
 Restart one particular service: `./services.sh restart_service <torii/katana/lore-machine>`
 Restart all services: `./services.sh restart`
-Prune your system of all docker images, containers, volumes, networks: `./services.sh prune`
+Prune your system of all docker images, containers, volumes, networks: `./services.sh prune_docker`
 Build the client: `./system_up.sh build_client`
 Clean the cache for the client (this is done automatically when running `build_client`): `./system_up.sh clean_cache`